 Of course, before starting anything you must look ahead and see

 what the "finish leads to."
-You must select a road
+You must select a road that

-be productive of some kind of substantial results.
+The journey must be productive of some kind of substantial results.

 The trouble with so many young men is that they launch enterprises

 without any end in sight.
 It is not so much the start as the finish

 of a journey that counts.
-Each little move should bring you nearer the
+Each little move should bring you nearer

 Lack of Perseverance is nothing but the lack of the Will To Do.

-the instant you notice your determination beginning
+forget this.
+Just the instant you notice your determination beginning

-to weaken, concentrate on it and by sheer Will Power make it continue on the
+to weaken, concentrate on it and by sheer Will Power make it continue

-mind.
+of mind.
 If in a "quick temper," you are likely to say

 things you afterwards regret.
 In anger, you follow impulse rather

 than reason.
-No one can expect to achieve success if he makes
+No one can expect to achieve success if he makes decisions

 Therefore make it a fixed rule to make decisions only when at